aryavedha/devops/dockersetup2025.md

 - 1) docker install on jenkins server (go with the official website for latest version: https://docs.docker.com/engine/install/ubuntu/ )--
 - 2) jenkins will run docker commands here and we need to give permissions jenkins to access the docker (we need to add jenkins in docker group)

-1) docker install on jenkins server
+- 1) docker install on jenkins server
+- a)
 ```bash
 # Add Docker's official GPG key:
 sudo apt-get update